 Stainless Steel Appliances

 Stainless steel appliances are a safe bet when it comes to kitchen remodeling, for several reasons.
-They’re easy to match with many decor options & cabinet styles; easy to clean and maintain; are hygienic and anti-bacterial (non-porous surface); and there are many options available from modern appliance manufacturers, including “smart” and automated models.
+They’re easy to match with many decor options & cabinet styles; easy to clean and maintain; are hygienic and anti-bacterial (non-porous surface); and there are many options available from modern appliance manufacturers.

 One often-overlooked aspect of kitchen renovation is ventilation.
 The process of cooking produces many contaminants – aerosolized grease, excess heat, steam, odors, etc – and it’s a very good idea to have a vent hood (also called “range hood” or “kitchen hood”) to grab this air pollution and get rid of it.
 Range hoods can be broadly divided into 2 categories: ducted and ductless.
 Ducted range hoods use a pipe that leads to the outside, so the contaminated air is removed completely and replaced by fresh air from other parts of the house; ductless hoods use filters to capture the grease and other contaminants and then recycle the cleaned air back into the kitchen.